carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 - Computer: Students should have access to a desktop or laptop computer with a webcam.
 A reliable internet connection will also be very important.
 - Mobile phone or tablet: Students should have access to a mobile phone or tablet with a camera, GPS and internt connectivity
 - Sketchbook: It is wise to plan your projects on paper before writing any code.
 In support of this, you are required to maintain a paper sketchbook for this course.
 Most assignments will require you to post images of your project sketches.
-- Programming Environments: the programming environments used for sample code and workshops will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
-Depending on the assignment, you may also use any other media development environment or programming language you are comfortable with (e.g., Unity (C#), Swift, etc.).
+- Programming Environments: the programming language used for sample code and workshops will be JavaScript.
+For the purposes of simplicity, accesibility and easy cross-plattform compabitibility we will use [AR.js] (https://ar-js-org.github.io/AR.js-Docs/) and [A-Frame](https://aframe.io/)
 - Camera: Students should have access to a digital camera to document certain projects.
 A smartphone with a camera is acceptable.

 ## Learning Resources